rishinair11/flux-graph/README.md

 flux-graph -f tree.yaml
 ```

-Then view the `.png` file generated using a PNG viewer or browser of your choice.
+Then visit "https://localhost:9000" to view your Flux resources in a SVG graph format.

 ## License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](./LICENSE) file for details.